JerryFleming/PyDoc/library/importlib.rst

    .. classmethod:: find_module(fullname, path=None)

-     Class method that attempts to find a :term:`loader` for the module specified by *fullname* on :data:`sys.path` or, if defined, on *path*.
+     Class method that attempts to find a :term:`加载器` for the module specified by *fullname* on :data:`sys.path` or, if defined, on *path*.
 For each path entry that is searched, :data:`sys.path_importer_cache` is checked.
-If a non-false object is found then it is used as the :term:`finder` to look for the module being searched for.
+If a non-false object is found then it is used as the :term:`查找器` to look for the module being searched for.
 If no entry is found in :data:`sys.path_importer_cache`, then :data:`sys.path_hooks` is
      searched for a finder for the path entry and, if found, is stored in